CristopherNim/WGU-D206/D208 Task 1.md

 ## E.  Analyze the data set using your reduced multiple regression model by doing the following:
 1. Explain your data analysis process by comparing the initial and reduced multiple regression models, including the following elements:
 - ![[Pasted image 20210528195045.png]]
-- From the table you can deduct that the original model is the more accurate one just by looking at the first 9 rows.
+- From the table, you can deduct that the original model is the more accurate one just by looking at the first nine rows.
 The columns removed were pivotal to predicting the Tenure column.
 - ![[Pasted image 20210528195416.png]]
-- The median from the columns let's us know that the original model is the more accurate of the two models.
+- The median from the columns lets us know that the original model is the more accurate of the two models.
-- The logic of the variables selection were based off the coefficients visualization.
+- The logic of the variables selection was based on the coefficients visualization.
-- The model evaluation metric is based off how close the prediction is to the churn column.
-The original model is off by +- ~2 while the reduced model is off by +- ~30.
+- The model evaluation metric is based on how close the prediction is to the churn column.
+The original model is off by +- ~2, while the reduced model is off by +- ~30.
 -  a residual plot
 ![[Pasted image 20210528204126.png]]
-- from the visualization of the residual plot we can conclude for the most part that the model is accurate.
+- from the visualization of the residual plot, we can conclude, for the most part, that the model is accurate.
-- Where the model is making errors is when is predicting 10-20 months of tenure.
+- Where the model is making errors is when it is predicting 10-20 months of tenure.
-- From Q-Q plot we can conclude that the prediction is missing points from the right side of the normal distribution.
+- From the Q-Q plot, we can conclude that the prediction is missing points from the right side of the normal distribution.

 3. Provide the code used to support the implementation of the multiple regression models.
 ✅️